 Bachelor of Science in Computer Systems Engineering

-2. Complete the high school preparation courses (or their university equivalents) with grades of C or better.
+2. Complete the high school preparation courses (or their university equivalents) with minimum grades of C.

 A student who has a semester GPA below 2.00 in the major requirements will be placed on academic warning by the program.
 If a student on academic warning status receives a semester GPA of at least 2.00 in the major requirements, that student will be removed from academic warning status by the program.
 Otherwise, if a student on academic warning status receives a semester GPA below 2.00 in the major requirements, the student will be dropped from the program and must reapply in order to continue in the program.

 The program requires students to abide by the principles of academic integrity described in the Student Code of Conduct.
 Should suspected cases of academic misconduct occur, these cases may be submitted to the UAA Dean of Students Office, where the assistant director of student conduct reviews all allegations of academic misconduct.
 At the conclusion of the review, the assistant director of student conduct issues a notification of the findings and conclusions to the reporting faculty member, department chair and dean.
 Should a student from the program be found responsible for a case of academic misconduct by the UAA Dean of Students Office on two separate occasions, that student will be dropped from the program.
 Re-admittance requires a letter of appeal from the student requesting re-admittance with an explanation of any mitigating factors and how these factors have been addressed.
 Re-admittance is subject to approval by the department chair of the student’s degree program.

 - Satisfy the General University Requirements for Baccalaureate Degrees.

 - Complete the General Education Requirements for Baccalaureate Degrees.
 Some courses listed as major requirements may also be used to satisfy General Education Requirements (GERs).

 - Complete the major requirements below with a minimum grade of C.

 |CSCE A201||Computer Programming I||4|